One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Analysis Results

 \subsection{Trend Consistency Across Defense Scenarios}

-In this part, we aim to assess whether task-level risk variations align with neuron-level activation changes.
-To this end, we compare the relative change rate (\textit{RCR}) with the neuron-level directional trend, inferred from conflict-entangled neurons via \(N_{\text{trend}}\), under three representative defense deployments: \textit{safety}, \textit{privacy}, and \textit{fairness}.
+We aim to assess whether task-level risk variations align with neuron-level activation changes.
+To this end, we compare the relative change rate (\textit{RCR}) with the neuron-level directional trend, inferred from conflict-entangled neurons via $N_{risk_i}$, under three representative defense deployments: \textit{safety}, \textit{privacy}, and \textit{fairness}.
 To facilitate interpretation, we annotate each model with a consistency indicator: \checkmark\ denotes consistency between \textit{RCR} and \(N_{\text{trend}}\), \ding{55} indicates inconsistency, and \(\bigcirc\) marks uncertainty (i.e., when \(N_{\text{trend}}\) is near 0.5).

-As shown in Figures~\ref{fig:trend_safety}–\ref{fig:trend_fairness}, across all three risk dimensions and defense strategies, the majority of defense deployments exhibit high trend consistency.
-Specifically, for most defense deployments, when the \textit{RCR} indicates an increase or decrease in a given risk, the majority of conflict-entangled neurons exhibit a corresponding directional influence (measured by \(N_{\text{trend}}\)) on that risk.
+As shown in ~\autoref{fig:trend_safety}–\autoref{fig:trend_fairness}, across all three risk dimensions and defense strategies, the majority of defense deployments exhibit high trend consistency.
+Specifically, for most defense deployments, when the \textit{RCR} indicates an increase or decrease in a given risk, the majority of conflict-entangled neurons exhibit a corresponding directional influence on that risk.
 For example, under safety defense deployment (Figure~\ref{fig:trend_safety}), 4 out of 5 defenses show consistent trends for both fairness and privacy risks—including Beaver-7B, Vicuna\_SU, and zephyr\_RMU—indicating that neuron-level shifts faithfully reflect task-level behavior.
 For the few uncertain cases (e.g., Llama2\_detox in fairness and Llama2\_chat-PO in safety/fairness), we further analyzed the neuron's attribution scores and frequencies.
-These supplementary results reveal that most high-attribution neurons still exhibited activation changes aligned with the task-level risk variation (i.e., the direction of \textit{RCR}), thereby indicating an underlying consistency in trend despite the weak overall signal.
+These supplementary results reveal that most high-attribution neurons still exhibited activation changes aligned with the task-level risk variation, thereby indicating an consistency in trend despite the weak overall signal.

-Overall, our results demonstrate that defense-induced variations in task-level risks are primarily reflected in the internal dynamics of conflict-entangled neurons.
-While some inconsistencies arise, they are rare and likely attributable to model-specific variation or measurement uncertainty.
-This alignment between neuron-level and task-level trends offers strong mechanistic support for the emergence of cross-risk interactions induced by LLM defenses.